 In July 2022, in the case of Harpur Trust V Brazel, the Supreme Court confirmed that workers who only work for part of the year, but on permanent contracts are effectively entitled to the same holiday allowance as workers who work all year round.
-In light of this ruling, the group is unable currently to determine with any certainty whether a provision is required to be reflected in the Financial Statements for the year ended 31st July 2022 and the quantum of any such provision.
-It is acknowledged that any liability which may arise will need to be recognised in future years.
+In light of this ruling, the group has reviewed it's application of The Working Time Regulations and believe the correct calcuation has been applied to variable hours staff.